-The Group targets a gearing ratio of 25% to 35%.
+The Group targets a gearing ratio of less than 50%.
 The bank loans are subject to bank covenants.
 The covenants require the Group to maintain agreed interest cover and loan to valuation ratios, as detailed in note 13.

 Liquidity risk